1 WEEK IN NORTHERN ITALY

 (St. Francis, Prayer of the Canticle of the Creatures)

-Around Eastern Sicily, the cradle of Italian civilization: Val di Noto and its marvelous Baroque, glamours Taormina, Agrigento and its imposing Temples, Greek Siracusa and Roman Piazza Armerina.
+Around Eastern Sicily, the cradle of Italian civilization: glamourous Taormina, Greek Siracusa, Val di Noto and its marvellous Baroque, Agrigento and its imposing Temple.

 At the discovering of the culture and spirit of this wonderful island!